 Instead, the problem appeared to be that we had not slipped the project even once during the entire 18 month effort.
 Such a happening was unheard of in an organization that regularly delivered their products three to four months late without any ever being on time.
 It was almost as if unconsciously, out of repeated past habits, a project was not considered complete until it had slipped at least once.

-The humours part was that while this was the direction given, the account team delivered the product to the customer anyway.
+The humours part was that while this was the direction given, to slip the delivery, the account team delivered the product to the customer anyway.
 The customer was delighted.

 For more on breaking habits, see Initiative or Insubordination?

 Habit is a very powerful project management tool for both good and for not so good.
 We need to look closely at our own organization and see if we are doing things because they are the right things to do or if we are doing things because that is what we’ve done in the past.
 Don’t be fooled by people working very long hours or very hard or even working with a high level of visibility as an indicator that it is something we really need to do.
 Habit is that powerful and works against the ability to constantly improve an organization.

 What things are you doing on your project that are more out of habit than necessity?